Windrose Weapons and Armor Guide: Build Your Arsenal

 Armor Synergy and Hybrid Builds

-You do not have to wear a full four piece set.
-Mixing and matching two piece bonuses creates the strongest builds in the game.
+You do not have to wear a full four-piece set.
+Mixing and matching two-piece bonuses creates the strongest builds in the early game.

 Hybrid Loadout Components and Combat Effect

 The Unstoppable Crusher 2x Conquistador, 2x Pikeman.
-Grants 15% flat damage reduction and +15% two handed weapon damage.
-The ultimate heavy brawler loadout.
+Grants 15% flat damage reduction and +160 Max Health.
+The ultimate heavy brawler survivability loadout.

-The Sustained Duelist 2x Flibustier, 2x Tracker's Leathers.
-Grants -20% attack stamina cost and 10% damage reduction.
+The Sustained Duelist 2x Flibustier, 2x Conquistador.
+Grants -20% attack stamina cost and 15% damage reduction.
 High mobility with enough defense to survive mistakes.

 The Combat Medic 4x Tracker's Leathers.
-Grants 10% damage reduction and a massive +45% boost to all healing items.
+Grants 15% damage reduction and a massive +35% boost to all healing effectiveness.
 Essential for the designated healer in a co-op group.

 Upgrading Your Arsenal